-For PowerPoint on Jacques-Louis David’s oeuvre, please… Click HERE!
+For a PowerPoint on Jacques-Louis David’s The Death of Socrates, please… Click HERE!

 An interesting MET Video titled: “What is the path to a masterpiece?” by Dr. Perrin Stein, who presents and analyzes the dynamics of Jacques Louis David’s The Death of Socrates drawing… https://www.youtube.com/watch?v=FgWouRo_1hw